Huacas District

 Huacas is a district of the Hojancha canton, in the Guanacaste province of Costa Rica.

 History

-Huacas was created on 23 July 1999 by Decreto Ejecutivo 28027-G. Segregated from Hojancha.
+Huacas was created on 23 July, 1999 by Decreto Ejecutivo 28027-G. It was segregated from Hojancha.

 Geography

-Huacas has an area of km² and an elevation of metres.
+Huacas has an area of 31.49 km2 and an elevation of metres.

 Villages

-Administrative center of the district is the village of Huacas.
+The administrative center of the district is the village of Huacas.

-Other villages in the district are Avellana, Pita Rayada, Río Blanco Oeste and Tres Quebradas.
+Other villages in the district are Avellana, Pita Rayada, Río Blanco Oeste, and Tres Quebradas.

 Demographics

 For the 2011 census, Huacas had a population of inhabitants.